 For more information or to RSVP, contact us at 808-579-8271 or firstname.lastname@example.org.

-The need for volunteers to assist in service delivery and the maintenance of our farm and campus has become increasingly important.
+Caring for The Maui Farm's 8-acre campus takes a LOT of work and we need volunteers to assist us in the ongoing upkeep and beautification of our farm and campus.
 Volunteers are vital to our success and YOU can help!

 Calling all gardeners!
 Join us for our monthly Volunteer Workdays that focus on projects that maintain and beautify our gardens, plant nursery, Native Hawaiian Plant Arboretum and campus grounds.
 For upcoming dates, visit our Upcoming Events calendar on our homepage.